ergoplatform/awesome-ergo/pages/devs.md

 There is a great video series by Razor-sharp Solution -- [Ergo with C# 101](https://www.youtube.com/watch?v=aUuki-fAxwc&list=PLUWruihtE-HtL-JZk8Vb4Yn_H18aE3rb6)

-Stay tuned - A C# interpreter, cross-platform wallet, management and miner platform is under development!
+Stay tuned - A C# interpreter, cross-platform wallet, management and miner platform is in development!